9 Steps to Getting a Great Subletter — Stat

-1. Check with your landlord or leasing office
+1. Check with your landlord or leasing office.

-“One of the best ways to make the subletting process easy is to involve the current landlord of the apartment,” says Mark Steele, a broker and real estate coach.
+“One of the best ways to make the subletting process easy is to involve the current landlord of the apartment,” says Mark Steele, a broker, and real estate coach.
 “I have connected with tenants who hid a subletter from their landlord, only to have damage done to the unit and the blame fall solely on them as the primary tenant.
 If the tenant and the landlord are on the same page and cooperate with one another, the process can run very smoothly.”

-2. Check in with the HR office at your job
+2. Check-in with the HR office at your job.

 “We got in touch with the HR director and asked her to send our information out to the incoming interns when they accepted a position,” he says.
 “It worked great for the interns because they had trouble renting apartments due to most apartments requiring a one-year lease.”
-Plus, many times interns get housing stipends so they have a reliable source of rent income.
+Plus, interns often get housing stipends so they have a reliable source of rent income.

-3. Expand your search beyond Craigslist
+4. Expand your search beyond Craigslist.

-Once you find a potential subletter on one of these sites, Lavrenov recommends doing some pre-screening to make sure the individual will meet the landlord’s credit and income guidelines.
+Once you find a potential subletter on one of these sites, Lavrenov recommends pre-screening to ensure the individual will meet the landlord’s credit and income guidelines.
 Another option is to try Flip, which can assist with the whole subletting process, which includes finding you qualified subletters, signing legal documents, and collecting rent.
 The service is free for listers.

-4. Spread the word on social media
+5. Spread the word on social media.

 One of the best ways to quickly find a subletter is to leverage your social media accounts to get the word out, says Amanda Chvatal, a broker with Spaces Real Estate in Chicago, Illinois, that specializes in leasing.
-Go ahead, nudge your friends and family members to share your posting.
+Go ahead, and nudge your friends and family members to share your posting.
 “A friend of your aunt Betty’s niece could be looking for a temporary place just like your apartment,” Chvatal says.

-5. Hold an open house
+6. Hold an open house.

-If there’s a lot of interest in your space, heck, hold an open house and let the best subletter win.
+If there’s a lot of interest in your space, hold an open house and let the best subletter win.
 “Offering an open house is a great way to be efficient and effective in getting potential subletters in your space and likely securing one, if not multiple, applicants,” Chvatal says.
 When advertising your space, take a cue from your Bumble profile and put up photos that are flattering, yes, but also realistic.

-6. Offer a discount
+7. Offer a discount.

 If you’re having a tough time finding a reliable subletter, and the clock is ticking, consider offering a discount on your space, suggests Adam James, also a broker with Spaces Real Estate.
 Knocking $100 or $200 from the monthly rent might make the sublet more attractive, he explains.
 That way, you’re not getting charged for breaking your lease or on the hook for the full monthly rental amount.